Lande21/RolandeU.github.io/README.md

 - will try to email united and delta.
 - Got my new lappy, May GOD Bless my work!
-- Dad called me, new opportunities knocking... only GOD , I had my TDAP Vaccin, went to work out with d I went on a walk 💚💚💚
+- Dad called me, new opportunities knocking...
+I went on a walk 💚💚💚